signalbox/sdk-javascript/readme.md

 ```

 * **query** - A string representation of the SBQL query.
-* **replacements** - An object containing query replacement values.
+* **replacements** - An object containing query replacements.

-Encodes a string as a URL parameter with the given replacements into a valid SBQL query.
+Encodes a string as a URL parameter into a valid SBQL query.
 This is a convenience method to avoid scenarios where you may have a large query requiring you to concatenate many strings.

 Example usage: